kabarton62/cybersec-tools-II/web_application/exercise.md

 Recall we need to prepare the server:
 1. Create a mysql user
 2. Create a database named **wp**
-3. Create and ppdate wp-config.php with database name and mysql user's username & password
+3. Create and update wp-config.php with database name and mysql user's username & password

 ### Create mysql user and database
 A **sql shell** is used to run sql querries in the MySQL server.
 The following commands: